AkAbod/EAK-Bank/README.md

 - **Account Management**: Account creation with currency and branch selection.
 - **Currency Exchange**: Real-time currency conversion with bank fees.
 - **Fund Transfers**: Secure transfer of funds between accounts.
-- **Loan Applications**: Loan processing with interest rates fetched from the Central Bank of Turkey API (You can basically use any API).
+- **Loan Applications**: Loan processing with interest rates fetched from the a Central Bank API
 - **Credit Card and Deposit Accounts**: Additional features if time permits.

 ---